The Scott model of PCF in univalent type theory: Introduction

 \subsection{Formalisation}

-All our results up to and including the proof of computational adequacy (and except for \cref{sec:constructiveissuespartiality} and \cref{liftasfree}) have been formalised in the proof assistant Coq using the UniMath library \cite{UniMath} and Coq's \texttt{Inductive} types.
-The general results from \cref{sec:charprop} have also been formalised, but their direct applications to PCF, e.g.\ single-valuedness of the operational semantics and PCF as an indexed $\mathsf{W}$-type, have not.
+All our results up to and including the proof of computational adequacy (and except for Section~\ref{sec:constructiveissuespartiality} and Remark~\ref{liftasfree}) have been formalised in the proof assistant Coq using the UniMath library \cite{UniMath} and Coq's \texttt{Inductive} types.
+The general results from Section~\ref{sec:charprop} have also been formalised, but their direct applications to PCF, e.g.\ single-valuedness of the operational semantics and PCF as an indexed $\mathsf{W}$-type, have not.
 The code may be found at \url{https://github.com/tomdjong/UniMath/tree/paper}.
 Instructions for use can be found in the repository's \href{https://github.com/tomdjong/UniMath/blob/paper/README.md}{\nolinkurl{README.md}} file.
 Browsable documentation for the formalisation may be found at \url{https://tomdjong.github.io/Scott-PCF-UniMath/toc.html}.
 Definitions and proofs of lemmas, propositions and theorems are labelled with their corresponding identifiers in the Coq name, for example as \coqident{Partiality}{PCF}{pcf}, which also functions as a hyperlink to the appropriate definition in the documentation.

 At present, it is not possible to verify universe levels in UniMath.
-Therefore, to verify the correctness of our development and our claims in \cref{sizematters} about universe levels in particular, we reformalised part of our development in Agda using Mart\'in Escard\'o's TypeTopology library~\cite{TypeTopology}.
+Therefore, to verify the correctness of our development and our claims in Section~\ref{sizematters} about universe levels in particular, we reformalised part of our development in Agda using Mart\'in Escard\'o library~\cite{TypeTopology}.
 Our code is now part of the library.
 An HTML rendering may be found at: \url{https://www.cs.bham.ac.uk/~mhe/agda-new/PCFModules.html}.